Modeling individual attention dynamics on online social media

 By averaging the probability of being rewarded in Eq.~\eqref{eq:prob1} over the users, one can see that the rate of reward is $n_0$, independent of the day $t$.
 Therefore, the probability that $n^*$ comments are rewarded in a thread follows a binomial distribution with number of trials equal to $N$ and the success probability equal to $1/n_0$, see inset of Fig.~\ref{fig:solution}(a).

-For an exponential $n(t)$ given by Eq.~\eqref{eq:fillcomments}, in the End Matter we show that $P(t^*)$ is fully determined by the threads' duration distribution $P(T)$ and is independent of the number of comments received, $P(N)$, and the activity of users, $P(\eta)$.
+For an exponential $n(t)$ given by Eq.~\eqref{eq:fillcomments}, in Appendix we show that $P(t^*)$ is fully determined by the threads' duration distribution $P(T)$ and is independent of the number of comments received, $P(N)$, and the activity of users, $P(\eta)$.
 As a particular case, we consider a power-law distribution $P(T)$ of the form